saoded/cnn_proj/README.md

 - Songs per artist, K (avoid bias toward artist)

 ### The Input
-This projects contains a comparison between using MFCC as input, a standard audio feature set, and using raw wav data as input. since MFCC are 16 coefficients assinged to each audio interval, a fair comparison would mean adding to the raw-input network a first layer with 16 units
+This projects contains a comparison between using MFCC preprocessing as input, and using raw wav data as input.
+MFCC is a standard audio feature set, used in wide range of audio processing applications, modeled after the human auditory system.
+Since MFCC are 16 coefficients assinged to each audio interval, a fair comparison would mean adding to the raw-input network a first layer with 16 units

 ### The Output
 - The classified genre